jalcine/website/src/_posts/2014-02-15-kde-and-networking.markdown

 doesn't happen enough to the casual desktop user of Linux or BSD (given our growing size) to not be safe.
 With `clamav`, one can stay relatively secure and prevent their systems from known infection streams.

+---

+When it comes to networking, KDE does it right.
+KIO is fantastic for abstracting network resources as a local file system and the use of Avahi and Samba only further enhances that.

 [1]: http://kde.org
 [2]: http://zeroconf.org